Welcomes you to a great show

 The arena has been the site of the National Equitation Championship show for colleges and universities throughout America, and many other equine events of national acclaim are scheduled each year at the Tennessee Miller Coliseum as well.

 Over the years the format of the show has varied in several ways.
 For several years the owners who participated in the International Horse Show had an opportunity to select the judges who officiated the following year.
 Prospective judges were contracted to determine their availability and were then placed on the official judge’s ballot and voted on.
 This method of selecting judges proved popular over the years.
-In 2007, The International was split into two separate shows, the Pleasure International held in July, and the Performance International held in October.

 Board members of the Walking Horse Owners' Association serve to assist the show manager by helping to raise sponsorship funds and organizing a silent auction that takes place during the show.
 The Board and WHOA staff, as well as the citizens of Murfreesboro, welcome all owners, trainers, and visitors to the International and wish you all the best of luck.